Back to all postsRedefining Sex: Why Expanding Your Definition Might Save Your Love Life

 This definition creates problems:

 • It puts pressure on performance.
 When sex has a specific goal, there's always something to fail at.
+This is one of the primary drivers of performance anxiety in bed.

 • It excludes a lot of pleasure.
 Touch, kissing, massage, oral, manual stimulation... these become "foreplay" or "not the real thing."